 The focus of the early part of the course is for students to develop hand skills, accuracy and gain confidence and competence in using the fundamental woodworking machinery.
 As the programme progresses into the second term there is more and more freedom for students to challenge themselves with their own design and constructional decisions in producing work which clearly shows the extent to which their skills, personal approach to fine woodworking and design style has developed.

 By the end of the programme, each student will have created a collection of work which will be the foundation of their own portfolio, with all work being professionally photographed.

-For some it will, of course, provide a firm foundation from which they may go on to build careers in the field, either through setting up their own workshops or initially taking their experience to work alongise other established designer–furniture makers.
-For others it may be used to enormously enhance the pleasure they get from their own personal woodworking practise.
-Either way, it will undoubtedly be a life-changing and enriching experience.
+For some it will provide a firm foundation from which they may go on to build careers in the field, either through setting up their own workshops or initially taking their experience to work alongside other established designer/furniture–makers.
+For others it may be used to enormously enhance the pleasure they get from their own personal woodworking practice.

->

-> Browse through the gallery pages of our website to see graduate student work from previous years.
+Browse through the gallery pages of our website to see graduate student work from previous years.